- May 25, 2018

 In trucking there is no way around it.
 You will find yourself at a truck stop daily getting fuel, food, supplies and rest.
 Now think back to what you just did.
 Did you run your fuel card at the fuel pump?
 Did you use it to get a cash advance out of the ATM?
 Did you use your personal debit or credit card?
 If so, you could be among the millions that have experienced credit card fraud by way of skimming devices.
-In 2015, CFI, along with several other trucking companies, found ourselves victims of credit card fraud.
 We later found out that this happened because certain truck stops had skimming devices, so when our drivers used their card at that location, it was cloned.
 At the time, it seemed like the criminals were targeting the trucking industry and companies had to take a hard look at their processes in place to help prevent credit card fraud.
 Though our fuel vendors have made strides to protect their equipment and customers information, the skimming devices have gotten smarter and harder to spot.

 In this three part series, we will discuss device types, how to keep your information safe and what to do if you are a victim.
 We teamed up with Financial Crime Officer, Detective Francis from the Joplin Police Department and a high-ranking banking professional to get a better understanding of skimming devices.
 We want to empower you to recognize devices, report devices, and recoup funds lost if you have been a victim.